UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson05/extras.rst

 Persistence and Serialization
 =============================

-Beyond using databases there are various simple ways to store data in our Python programs.
+Beyond using databases, there are various simple ways to store data in our Python programs.
 We refer to these as persistence and serialization, which are closely related.
 Serialization means taking a potentially complex data structure and converting it into a single string of